Darragh-Nugent/Terrain-Generator/A2_response_to_criteria.md

 ### Core - Second data persistence service

 - **AWS service name:**  DynamoDB
-- **What data is being stored?:** Style configuration files in JSON format
+- **What data is being stored?:** Style configuration files in JSON format.
 - **Why is this service suited to this data?:** DynamoDB is a NoSQL database optimized for storing semi-structured data like JSON.
-- **Why is are the other services used not suitable for this data?:** SQL is best suited for structured, relational data anmd not semi-structured files and S3 buckets are not able to structure them as efficiently for key-based access
+- **Why is are the other services used not suitable for this data?:** SQL is best suited for structured, relational data anmd not semi-structured files and S3 buckets are not able to structure them as efficiently for key-based access.
 - **Bucket/instance/table name:** n11547227-styles
-- **Video timestamp:**
+- **Video timestamp:** 00:38
 - **Relevant files:**
     - src/dynamo.js
     - src/models/styleModel.js